-If you’ve suffered due to a private healthcare provider data breach, but aren’t sure whether you could be eligible for compensation, please don’t hesitate to get in touch.
+If you’ve suffered due to a private healthcare provider data breach, but aren’t sure whether you could be eligible for compensation for theimpact of a healthcare data breach, please don’t hesitate to get in touch.
 We could assess your case without charge.
 In addition, we could connect you with a No Win No Fee data breach lawyer.
 They could help you claim the compensation you deserve.

 The ICO website clearly explains what organisations should do if they have a data breach.
 They should, according to the ICO, have processes in place to identify data breaches.
 In addition, they should have a plan of action to take if one occurs.

 Reporting A Patient Data Breach